-- a.
-It is imperative the DPO check the following for pertinent information: - (1) Juvenile Log to see if any new referrals are pending - (2) Submit a Juvenile Record Check Request (F057-9914) and review for information pertaining to the Department of Motor Vehicles, Central Juvenile Index, local police records and the Bureau of Criminal Identification. - (3) Financial balance, Restitution - (4) Completion of Court orders (e.g. DNA collection, VCS, etc.) - b.
-The DPO will confer with the family and the youth regarding the projected timeframes and impact of termination of probation supervision. - 2.
-Petition for Modification and Case Review - a.
-The DPO will: - (1) Present the case file and the completed Petition for Modification to the unit supervisor. - (2) Include sufficient documentation to support the recommendation for termination of wardship in the Petition for Modification. - b.
-The supervisor will: - (1) Review the Petition for Modification and file for accuracy and content. - (2) Forward the signed/approved Petition for Modification to the Juvenile Clerical Unit's Disposition Clerk, who will forward it to the Juvenile Court via the designated Court Officer. - 3.
-Termination of Supervision - a.
+- (2) Submit an automated Record Check Request and review for information pertaining to the Department of Motor Vehicles, Central Juvenile Index, local police records and the Bureau of Criminal Identification. - (3) Financial balance - (4) Completion of court orders (e.g. DNA collection, VCS, etc.) - The DPO will confer with the family and the youth regarding the projected timeframes and impact of termination of probation supervision. - Petition for Modification and Case Review - The DPO will: - (1) Present the case file and the completed Petition for Modification to the unit supervisor. - (2) Include sufficient documentation to support the recommendation for termination of wardship in the Petition for Modification. - b.
+The supervisor will: - Review the Petition for Modification and file for accuracy and content. - (2) Forward the signed/approved Petition for Modification to the Juvenile Clerical Unit's disposition clerk, who will forward it to the Juvenile Court via the designated court officer. - Termination of Supervision - a.
 In addition to the mechanical aspects of case termination, the officer should make a pre-termination contact with the youth and parents. - (1) Arrange a closing interview and give special thought to resolving any existing problems. - (2) Offer suggestions for resources to be used in the future if additional problems develop in the family. - b.
-If wardship is terminated by the Court as recommended, a copy of the minute order will be routed back to the assigned DPO, who will:
+If wardship is terminated by the Court, a copy of the minute order will be routed back to the assigned DPO, who will: - (1) Complete an automated Risk/Needs Termination Chrono. - (2) Enter the date probation actually terminated in the

-- Complete an automated Risk/Needs Termination Chrono, via the Electronic Contact Reporting (ECR) system found on Prob-Net. - (2) Enter the date probation actually terminated in the Reports/History narrative section and on the Termination Chrono screen in ICMS. - c.
-After the Risk/Needs Termination Chrono has been completed and incorporated in the case file, the DPO will give the case file to the supervisor for review.
-The file is then routed to the appropriate unit clerk, who will: - (1) Make all necessary entries into the ECR system. - (2) Initiate notification procedures per Section II. - (3) Route the file to the file room.
+- c.
+After the Risk/Needs Termination Chrono has been completed, the DPO will give the case file to the supervisor for review.
+The file is then routed to the appropriate unit clerk, who will: - (1) Make all necessary entries into the ECR system. - (2) Initiate notification procedures per Section II. - (3) Route the file to the file room. - (4) Route the file to the sealing of records desk if the case was